frustration5/password_manager/README.md

 * upper case (ABC...)
 * number (123...)

 If you choose not to generate a password you can enter your own as well.
+The copy button to the left of the save button will copy whatever is in the password field to the clipboard.

 The application prompts for URL of the username and password combination and then writes those entries as json to a file.
 The entries are indexed starting from 0.